by Prostitution Attorney Thomas C. Gallagher

 Though prosecutors charge sex workers less often than customers, workers sometimes face prostitution charges.
 When they are, it’s not uncommon for the case to be weak, and not the result of a planned sting.

 When comes to suspected sex workers, we’ve seen a pattern of harassment.
 Police seem to want to drive sex workers away to another jurisdiction.
 This can take the form of weak evidence and false charges.

 But an experienced defense attorney like Gallagher can spot these cases and help his client prevail.

 Prosecutors often falsely charge people with prostitution, though not-guilty.
 In part, this may be due to a lack of understanding by police or prosecutors.

 Examples of harassment of sex workers

-What is at stake
+What is at stake; Prostitution Attorney

 Part of protecting a person’s record is the embarrassment factor.
 People don’t want their good name smeared with any criminal conviction, much less for prostitution.

-Why Gallagher Defense, Prostitution Attorney
+Why Gallagher Criminal Defense for your Prostitution Attorney

 Thomas Gallagher is a Minneapolis Prostitution Attorney with over 35 years experience defending clients successfully.
 Perhaps Gallagher has not seen it all yet, but a lot.
 And you can put his experience to work for you.
 Attorney Thomas Gallagher has the best-ratings for lawyers available.
 And multiple sites show his many five-star reviews.